IsaiahPaget/PasswordManager/README.md

 NODE_PORT=5432 # can be any port

 # database
-HOST=sqldb # the name of the services running the MySQL - check the docker-compose.yaml DATABASE=database-name # chosen name of database - the database on the MySQL server PASSWORD=database-password # chosen password USER=database-user #chosen username CONNECTION_TIMEOUT=10000 # in miliseconds
+HOST=mysqldb # the name of the services running the MySQL - check the docker-compose.yaml DATABASE=database-name # chosen name of database - the database on the MySQL server PASSWORD=database-password # chosen password USER=database-user #chosen username CONNECTION_TIMEOUT=10000 # in miliseconds
+SQL_LOCAL_PORT=3307 # can be any port that is not the NODE_PORT SQL_DOCKER_PORT=3306 # has to be this because the image is choosing to operate on this port

 ```
 In the terminal - Navigate to root directory of the project: